 The course provides an overview of theory, experiments and applications of so-called low-dimensional structures.
 Low-dimensional structures are artificial materials that are engineered on the nanoscale so that electrons are confined to move in only two, one or zero dimensions.
-The quantum effects that arise because of this confinement drastically influences the transport and optical properties of such structures, which can be harnessed to realize quantum devices.
+The quantum effects that arise because of this confinement drastically influence the transport and optical properties of such structures, which can be harnessed to realize quantum devices.

 The aim of the course is to provide deep insight into the fundamental aspects of crystal growth and in particular epitaxial growth of semiconductor structures.
 A large emphasis will be placed on discussing thermodynamic concepts, such as the chemical potential, supersaturation and nucleation, that lead to crystal growth.
 For epitaxial growth specific topics will include surface reconstructions, lattice mismatch, dislocations, as well as characterization methods, both in- and ex-situ.
 The different concepts in the course will be frequently illustrated with examples from state-of-the-art research.
 As a prerequisite to the course, the course Processing and Device Technology is recommended.

 Course id: FFFN05/FYST40; Credits: 7.5; Coordinator: Jonas Johansson

 The course gives an overview of thermodynamic phenomena in materials science that are needed to understand the possibilities and limitations in the synthesis of nanomaterials.
 Understanding phase diagrams is a central topic and we will discuss both how to construct and interpret them.
 Important kinetic processes, such as reaction kinetics, heat and mass transport, will also be discussed.